Vintage 2011,very early ripening!

 COLOUR: Very beautiful, dark, ruby-red with intense highlights.

-BOUQUET: Pure cherry fruit, tobacco, and dark chocolate going on to reveal floral (violet) notes.
+NOSE: Pure cherry fruit, tobacco, and dark chocolate going on to reveal floral (violet) notes.

 PALATE: Concentrated, full-bodied, and rich with black fruit and liquorice nuances.
 Fresh, ripe, digestible tannin.